 But Labour says the project is "too small and much too late".

-Chris Keates, leader of the Nasuwt teachers' union, accused Mr Clegg of being responsible for an increase in Neets by scrapping the Education Maintenance Allowance.'Ticking time bomb'
+Chris Keates, leader of the Nasuwt teachers' union, accused Mr Clegg of being responsible for an increase in Neets by scrapping the Education Maintenance Allowance.

 Mr Clegg described the problem of rising youth unemployment as a "ticking time bomb".

 "Sitting at home with nothing to do when you're so young can knock the stuffing out of you for years," he said.